ajam/aufbau/README.md

 $ npm run install-apps
 ````

 This will install each app to the `www/node_modules` folder by running `npm install`.
-It will also execute any specified build commands specified in `apps.json`.
+It will also execute any specified build commands specified in `apps.json` and remove any apps not defined in `apps.json`.

 **Note:** `npm run install-apps` was already run during our dry run since it executes any time we do `npm install`, as a convenience.